 Camera bag gets torn

 On one fine day, the buckle holding my camera strap broke.
 I guess I was carrying too much of weight.
 This was during a flight transit and not exactly when I was photographing.
 When I transit, I prefer to carry all my important stuff inside the cabin.
 This is just in case, my luggage gets lost or delayed.
 In such a scenario, at least my photography will not suffer.
 The added weight took a toll and my comfortable camera bag turned into a nightmare.
+It was a bag from a very reputed company but still it got torn.
 I borrowed a scissors from a friend on the trip and cut two holes in the camera bag.
 To these holes I attached the strap from my duffel bag.
 This helped me carry my camera equipment safely till the end of the trip.
 I also bought a cloth bag for vegetables from a local market, just in case the camera bag gave way.
 Now I am back home and the camera bag has now been replaced by a similarly comfortable canvas bag.
 The cloth bag that I bought on the trip is being used by my wife for buying groceries.

 Lesson learnt: Inspect the camera bag minutely before a trip even if it is from a reputed company.
 (Buying a Camera Bag)